xyzhanjiang/assets/README.md

 * [Handlebars.js](http://handlebarsjs.com) is an extension to the Mustache templating language.
 * [Jade](http://jade-lang.com) is a high performance template engine heavily influenced by Haml and implemented with JavaScript for node and browsers.
 * [Mustache](http://mustache.github.com/) is a logic-less template syntax.

-### Polyfill

-* [EasyXDM](http://easyxdm.net/wp/) is a Javascript library that enables you as a developer to easily work around the limitation set in place by the Same Origin Policy, in turn making it easy to communicate and expose javascript API’s across domain boundaries.
-* [History.js](https://browserstate.github.com/history.js/demo/) gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.

 ## Framework